Registration is now opened for the 29th annual CBA Maintenance Seminar. Register Now!

 Office.
-The principal office of the association shall be in the State of California.
+The principal office of the association shall be located within the state of residence of the Executive Director currently contracted by the association, with a secondary office located in the State of California, namely the business address of the sitting association president.
 The association shall have such other offices as may, from time to time, be designated by the Board of Directors.

 The objectives of the association shall be to consider issues common to the bus industry and to advise its members concerning laws and regulations of federal, state and local governmental bodies: to disseminate information and to encourage equality and uniformity relative to legislative and regulatory action; to promote better understanding among owners and operators of bus companies through conferences, educational programs and social activities; and to bring about a greater awareness of bus operations on the part of the general public.

 Classes of Members.
 The association shall have several classifications of membership, defined as follows:

 A. Operator Member: Any corporation, partnership or individual holding authority from the Public Utilities Commission of the State of California to conduct operations as a passenger-stage corporation under a Certificate of Public Convenience and Necessity, or holding a Class A, B,C,P,S or Z Certificate authorizing operation as a charter-party carrier of passengers; provided, however, that as a condition of eligibility, any such certificate must authorize the operation of passenger-carrying vehicles having a capacity of ten (10) passengers or more.

 Said Operator Members shall be entitled to all rights and privileges conferred hereunder, as long as membership is held in good standing.
 Members may be represented by a shareholder, officer, director, employee, or other designated representative of said Operator Member, and may allow a 2nd representative from the same operator member.